dspinhirne/netaddr-rb/README.md

 # netaddr
 A Ruby library for performing calculations on IPv4 and IPv6 subnets.
 There is also limited support for EUI addresses.

-I originally created 1.x branch back in 2007 out of the need for a tool which I could use to track an inventory of constantly changing IP subnets.
-The 2.x branch is a complete rewrite of 1.x and is completely incompatible.
+### Version 1.x
+The original netaddr which I created way back in 2007.
+My use case then was creating an internal IPAM system for Rackspace.

+### Version 2.x
+A complete rewrite and totally incompatible with 1.x.
+My main motivation now is to reduce bug reports resulting from the poor code quality of 1.x.

 # Building